Global Chief Operating Officer Turnover Index

 What is COO turnover?

-COO turnover refers to the rate at which COOs depart and are hired from their roles.
-It can be a helpful indicator of wider trends, including economic health and businesses’ risk appetites.
+COO turnover refers to the rate at which COOs are appointed to and depart from their roles.
+It can serve as an indicator of broader business trends, including operational complexity, transformation pressures, and businesses’ risk appetites.

 How has COO turnover changed for public companies?

-There were 130 COO appointments globally in 2024 for the companies listed on the 10 indices tracked in the COO Turnover Index.
+There were 146 COO appointments globally in 2025 across the 10 indices tracked in the Global COO Turnover Index.
 This included:

-There were 124 COO departures globally in 2024 for the companies listed on the 10 indices tracked in the COO Turnover Index.
+There were 65 COO departures globally in 2025 across the 10 indices tracked in the Global COO Turnover Index.
 This included:

 What’s the average tenure of COOs at publicly listed companies?